Tips for Contest Entries – Part 1

 2. Paint the Base!

-Most basing materials need to be painted.
-Even if the sand or gravel you used on your base is a suitable colour of dirt or rock for your scene, you should paint it.
-The reason we add washes/shadows and drybrushing/highlights to figures is because they don’t really look three dimensional under standard lighting.
-We are simulating the effect that in-scale lighting would have on the figure.
-We need to paint the basing material for the same reason – so it looks in scale with the figure.
-Painting both the figure and the base also helps join them together as being a part of the same world.
-It gives you the opportunity to use some of the same colours and unify your colour scheme.
-Like if you used a dark blue or brown on your figure’s cloak, you could use the same colour as a wash on your stones or earth.
-I often use lighter colours I used in painting the flesh or leather for the lightest highlights when drybrushing stone or dirt.
+Painting both the figure and the base also makes them appear as if they exist in the same world.
+Using some of the same colours you painted on your figure helps unify your colour scheme and lighting.
+If you used a dark blue or brown on your figure’s cloak, you could use the same colour as a wash on your stones or earth.
+I often use lighter colours that I used in painting the flesh or leather for the lightest highlights when drybrushing stone or dirt.

 (I learned this tip soon after I started painting so I don’t have a convenient example, but will try to add one as time permits.)

-Materials like static grass, undergrowth, and leaves may not need to be completely painted, but they often still benefit from a little paintwork.
-For example, applying a wash on the grass with a shadow colour from your figure can help unify the scene or dull down bright grass that might compete for attention with your figure’s gritty colour scheme.
+Softer materials like static grass, undergrowth, and leaves are usually pre-coloured.
+They may not need to be painted over, but they often still benefit from the application of a little paint.
+For example, applying a wash on the grass with a shadow colour from your figure can help, dull down bright grass that might compete for attention with your figure’s gritty colour scheme.
 Drybrushing the tips of the grass/vegetation can also contribute to your scene.
 You can use a light greenish-yellow if you want the grass to look healthy, or a brown or tan if you want it to look like it’s dying.
-Adding some paint to your basing materials helps you tell more of a story as well as looking more realistic.
-I recommend doing some tests on adding paint to your materials prior to assembling your contest entries.
+Adding some paint to your basing materials doesn’t just look more realistic, it also helps you tell more of a story!.
+I recommend doing some tests before adding paint to your materials prior to use on contest entries.
 I’ve had some grasses and vegetation that resisted the paint a little and caused spatters.
-With these I paint them off of the piece and then glue them on once the paint has dried.
+When I want to use these, I paint them separately and then glue them on to the piece after the paint has dried.

-At the MSP Open, unpainted basing materials are a very common issue that we see with first-time entries.
-It’s not a deal breaker for placement at Certificate or Bronze, but it does affect consideration for Silver and Gold.
+At the MSP Open, unpainted basing materials are a not a deal breaker for placement at Certificate or Bronze levels, but it would affect consideration for Silver and Gold levels.

 3. Clean up Your Act

-Quick and even slapdash may be the order of the day in getting a figure to the game table quickly, but entries with a high degree of finish tend to place better in contests.
-This is particularly important in top three style contests where the discovery of an unpainted area or unplanned paint spatter or streaks can make the decision for a judge who is torn between two figures for a placement.
+Quick and even slapdash may be the key to getting a figure to the game table quickly, but entries that have a high degree of finish tend to place better in contests.
+This is a particularly important factor in top three style contests where the discovery of an unpainted area or messy paint spatter or streaks can make the decision for a judge who is torn between two figures for a placement.

-During the construction phase, check for excess glue, basing gravel drifting onto the base rim, and similar types of things that might look a little sloppy, and tidy these up as best you can.
-After the painting phase, carefully check the figure for stray streaks of the wrong colour paint, bits of primer showing through, or a small item you completely forgot to paint.
+At the end of the painting phase, carefully check the figure for stray streaks of the wrong colour paint, bits of primer showing through, or a small item you completely forgot to paint.
 (It happens.
 A lot!)
-Taking a photo of your figure from a few different angles can be very helpful to spotting those things.

 Grey divider edit